DemoShapley: Valuation of Demonstrations for In-Context Learning: Experiments Applications

 \subsection{The Prediction Efficacy of DemoShapley}

-We design two experiments to showcase the predictive performance of DemoShapley compared to other baselines.
+We design two experiments to showcase the predictive performance of DemoShapley compared to other baselines. \lu{what are the evaluation metrics?
+Since all 4 experiments have different settings, please make sure you introduce the experimental setting in each experiment.}

+\textbf{Experimental setting.} We conduct experiments on the Adult, Toxi-text-3M, and Emotion datasets, covering both binary and multi-class classification tasks.
+From each dataset, we randomly sample 100 instances as the candidate demonstration pool.
+Evaluation is performed on the corresponding test sets, using accuracy for binary tasks (Adult, Toxi-text-3M, SST-2) and macro-F1 for multi-class tasks (Emotion).
+We report results for GPT-structured models (GPT-3.5-Turbo, GPT-J-6B) and non-GPT models (Llama3-8B, Mistral-7B).
+The zero-shot baseline uses only task instructions without demonstrations.

-\textit{Add In-context Learning Examples based on Demonstration Values.} We initiate with a 0-shot setting, applying two distinct strategies for choosing demonstrations.
-The first strategy progressively incorporates examples with the highest demonstration Shapley values from a 0-shot baseline, enhancing the prompt with valuable demonstrations.
-In contrast, the second strategy also begins from a 0-shot baseline but integrates examples with the lowest demonstration values into the prompt, adding new demonstrations that are theoretically less beneficial or even detrimental.
+\textit{Add In-context Learning Examples based on Demonstration Values.} We start with a zero-shot setting and apply two selection strategies.
+The first strategy incrementally adds examples with the highest Demonstration Shapley values, enriching the prompt with valuable demonstrations.
+The second strategy also begins from a zero-shot baseline but instead adds examples with the lowest values, introducing demonstrations that are theoretically less beneficial or even detrimental.

-\textit{Remove In-context Learning Examples based on Demonstration Values.} We start with 10 randomly selected demonstrations.
-The first experiment in this category uses all 10 demonstrations initially and then removes the top five examples with the highest demonstration Shapley values to gauge the impact on prediction performance.
-Conversely, the second experiment begins with the same set of 10 demonstrations but removes the five examples with the lowest demonstration Shapley values, assessing the effects from the bottom of the value scale.
+\textit{Remove In-context Learning Examples based on Demonstration Values.} We begin with 10 randomly selected demonstrations and conduct two removal experiments.
+The first removes the top five highest-valued examples to assess their impact on prediction performance.
+The second removes the five lowest-valued examples to evaluate how eliminating less valuable demonstrations affects performance.

-\textbf{Results} We have the following observations based on the results for GPT models in Figure \ref{exp1} and results for non-GPT architecture LLMs in Table ~\ref{Additional_result}.
+\textbf{Results} We have the following observations based on the results for GPT models in Figure \ref{exp1} and results for non-GPT architecture LLMs in Table \ref{Additional_result}.